 - Counselling.
 It’s important that you take care of yourself.
 The Staff Counselling Service offers a confidential, accessible counselling service to all its employees, in line with the University's mission statement and policies.
 If you are a member of staff, you can email the Staff Counselling service or call 01772 892329 to request an appointment.

 - Citizens Advice provides some information on bullying and harassment

-- Young Minds has put together a blog on how to deal with bullying at University
+- Young Minds has put together a blog on how to deal with bullying.

 - Lancashire LGBT is proud to support a number of groups and activities across Lancashire that provide a diverse range of opportunities for LGBTQ+ people.